Installation of an LED strip: complete guide

 SIGN – or -V with BLACK cable

-If the strip is RGB or single color dimmable we will place a CONTROLLER/DIMMER between the strip and the power supply to be able to adjust the color/intensity.
-Next we can see an example of installation of the Dimmer.
+If is a RGB LED strip or dimmable LED strip, we will place a CONTROLLER/DIMMER between the strip and the power supply to be able to select color/intensity.

 Connect the controller to the strip.